FREE SHIPPING on orders over $75 International: over $250

-Even if you have yet to experience the sensation you’ve probably heard of the expression “tea drunk” or even “tea high".
+Even if you have yet to experience the sensation, you’ve probably heard of the expression “tea drunk” or even “tea high".
 So, what does this mean?
 Of course, we all know that tea contains zero alcohol (unless you choose to make a tea cocktail).
-Tea drunk (茶醉 – Cha Zui) is a state we are in when we drink significant amounts of a particular type of tea.
-The tea type doesn’t have to be too specific, but it should be a high-quality loose leaf tea.
+Tea drunk (茶醉 – Cha Zui) is a state some people experience when drinking potent infusions of certain teas, often brewed Gong Fu style.
+The tea type can vary, but it should be a high-quality loose leaf tea.

 Many of us might have experienced that state of being tea drunk before.
-The state of being when we feel alert, creative and blissful; at the same time peaceful and relaxed.
-If you have, read on to see what exactly it is in tea that causes us to feel this way.
-On the other hand, if you have never experienced yourself being high off tea follow the steps in this article to experiencing it!
+The state of being when we feel alert, creative, and blissful; at the same time, peaceful and relaxed.
+If you have, read on to find out exactly what in tea makes us feel this way.
+On the other hand, if you have never experienced being high off tea, follow the steps in this article to experience it!

 What Makes Us Feel Tea Drunk?

-This plant has several vital components making it unique and giving us the feeling of being tea drunk.
+This plant has several vital components, making it unique and giving us a sense of being tea drunk.

-Caffeine.
-All types of tea have at least some caffeine in them, depending on the growing conditions and the processing method, some have more and some less.
+• Caffeine.
+All types of tea contain some caffeine, depending on growing conditions and processing methods; some have more, and some have less.
 Caffeine gives us energy, creativity, and alertness.
-Caffeine gives tea that slightly bitter taste.
+Caffeine gives tea a slightly bitter taste.
 (Read more: Caffeine in tea: a comprehensive guide)

-- L-theanine.
+• L-theanine.
 We can find L-theanine in all teas.
 It stimulates alpha brain waves.
 By doing so, it puts us in a state of alertness, creativity, and relaxed, meditative space.
-When L-theanine and caffeine are combined (like they are in tea) the effects of caffeine get subdued.
+When L-theanine and caffeine are combined (as in tea), the effects of caffeine are subdued.
 L-theanine is a powerful relaxer and anxiety reducer.
 It also gives teas their sweet and savory taste.

 It's interesting that, although being almost exclusive to tea, L-Theanine is also found in some mushrooms!

-- Catechins.
+• Catechins.
 These are the antioxidants in tea.
-Catechins are one of the main reasons you might feel high after drinking tea.
+Catechins are powerful antioxidants that can influence how we feel physically.
 They are especially abundant in young Raw Pu-erh and Green teas.
-Catechins give tea pleasant astringency.
+Catechins give tea a pleasant astringency.

 Which Teas Get You Tea Drunk?